 •Note that this toolbox requires a 64-bit Microsoft Windows installation of Matlab!

-It has been tested with releases up to R2013a.
-Newer versions are not guaranteed to work.
+It has been tested with releases R2013a and R2014b.
+Older and newer versions are not guaranteed to work.

 •The current version of the toolbox is the 2015 edition.